 Many of you are probably training RIGHT NOW for your first, fifth, 10th or 50th marathon happening this fall.
 And chances are many of you have run a half marathon or two before committing to the 26.2-mile journey.
 So you can probably attest to these 10 things that differentiate 13.1 training from 26.2 training, right?

 As my Boston Marathon registration date looms, I thought it was important to note these facts about logging those miles for your first marathon.

-This happens probably for two reasons: “I’m running double the mileage, I need double the calories,” OR….”I’m running double the mileage, I can eat whatever I want!”
-Both have merit (especially the first one), but this is definitely a true statement for probably every half-turned-full runner.
-You just eat everything.
+This happens probably for two reasons: “I’m running double the mileage, I need double the calories,” or, ”I’m running double the mileage, I can eat whatever I want!”
+Both have merit (especially the first one), but this a true statement for probably every half-turned-full runner.
+Your appetite is insatiable.

 I don’t know about the rest of you, but when I was in the meat of my training, I wanted to nap—like, all the time.
 And I don’t nap.
 But post-long run snoozefests became part of my weekly schedule.
 That never happened during half training—perhaps because running the appropriate mileage for that race just became part of my regular non-training routine.

 I don’t think I ever ran one training run along a half marathon course, and many of the ones I did were within 20 miles of my house.
 But the marathon?
-I studied the elevation, did my long runs along the route, sought out the actual graffitied mile markers the city sprayed on the ground and had literal dreams about the course.
-I wanted to know the curves, slopes and breaks in the road.
+I studied the elevation, did my long runs along the route, sought out the actual graffitied mile markers the city sprayed on the ground and had actual dreams about getting lost on the course.
+I wanted to commit the curves, slopes and scenery to memory.